samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 draw(...xyzCoordinate);
 ```

-As we can see, using the spread operator is a fast and clean option to passing tuple as arguments.
+As we can see, using the spread operator is a fast and clean option for passing a tuple as an argument.

 ### Optional Tuple Elements